wilds/angular-schema-form-dynamic-select/README.md

 ### Property mapping
-The HTML select standard naming is value/text, but that is sometimes difficult to get from a server, it might not support it.
+The angular-schema-form titleMap naming standard is value/name, but that is sometimes difficult to get from a server, it might not support it.
 Therefore, a "map"-property is provided. <br />
-The property in valueProperty says in what property to look for the value, and textProperty the text.
+The property in valueProperty says in what property to look for the value, and nameProperty the name.
 In this case:

     {nodeId : 1, nodeName: "Test", "nodeType": "99"}
 which cannot be used, is converted into:

-    {value : 1, text: "Test", nodeId : 1, nodeName: "Test", "nodeType": "99"}
+    {value : 1, name: "Test", nodeId : 1, nodeName: "Test", "nodeType": "99"}
 which is the native format with the old options retained to not destroy auxiliary information.
 For example, a field like "nodeType" might be used for filtering(see Filters section, below).
 The options for that mapping look like this: